snapmeasureai/website/README.md

 Any body type, skin complexion, body pose, or user background can be accommodated by SnapMeasure.

-Try the free demo at demo.snapmeasureai.com.
+Try the free demo at <a href="https://demo.snapmeasureai.com.">demo.snapmeasureai.com</a>.

 Increase conversions and reduce returns.
 Reach us at snapmeasureai@gmail.com for a demo or licensing.